Seattle Drafting and Design Schools

 Lake Washington Institute of Technology

-This school was founded in 1949 and offers roughly 35 professional and technical programs in 48 areas of study.
+This school was founded in 1949 and offers professional and technical programs in 48 areas of study.
 Fifteen degrees and certificates are offered through programs in engineering graphics, architectural graphics and civil engineering graphics.
-In 2012, the CAD drafting and design degree and certificate programs were the most popular engineering technology programs.

 Certificate of Completion in Tool Design Graphics

 Tool design is a specialized area of engineering graphics.
-Students are introduced to the principles of tool design in a team setting, after which they progress to advanced concepts individually.
-Courses in CAD and CATIA (a 3D interactive application) are part of the curriculum.
-This 36-credit hour program can be completed in less than a year.
+Students are introduced to the principles of tool design in this 2- to 4-term program.
+Courses in CAD and CATIA (a 3D interactive application) are offered as part of the curriculum.
+This 32-credit hour program can be completed in less than a year.

 Associate of Applied Science in Mechanical Design Technology

 This degree program can give students a solid underpinning in CAD operations and industrial graphics.
 Along with courses in AutoCAD and SolidWorks, participants study industrial, machine and tool design graphics and their applications.
 Courses are designed to give students problem-solving tools and expertise related to engineering and graphics.
-The A.A.S. degree program is 103 credit hours and takes about two years to complete.
+The A.A.S. degree program is 110-111 credit hours and takes about two years to complete.
 Graduates should be able to take raw information from an engineer and turn it into a professional drawing.
-The school also offers a one-year engineering graphics technician certificate program that includes most of the technical courses of the A.A.S. program.
+The school also offers a six-quarter mechanical design technology certificate program that includes most of the technical courses of the A.A.S. program.

 Associate of Applied Science in Architectural Technology

 This program focuses on the drafting of architectural plans for commercial and residential construction.
 Students are given a primer in the history and theory of architecture while studying construction techniques, print reading, design drawings and construction documents.
 Students will become familiar with both the AutoCAD and Revit architectural design software programs.
-Included in the course of study is a class that prepares students for employment by addressing subjects like resume writing and portfolio development.
 Graduates are prepared for entry-level employment with architectural firms, engineering departments and construction companies.

-The A.A.S. program takes 105 credit hours to complete and includes 25 credit hours in core requirements like social science and English.
-LWIT also has a 69-credit certificate program in architectural graphics that contains many of the same technical classes as the degree program but focuses more on residential construction.
+The A.A.S. program takes 107 credit hours to complete and includes 20 credit hours in core requirements like social science and English.
+LWIT also has a 79-credit certificate program in architectural technology that contains many of the same technical classes as the degree program.

 Associate of Applied Science in Civil Design Technology with an Emphasis in Architecture

 Civil engineering technicians deal with a wide variety of engineering projects, including infrastructure and water management.
-This degree program covers topics in civil engineering graphics, surveying, roadway design, urban planning and geographic information systems.
+This degree program covers topics in civil engineering and architectural fundamentals, construction materials, urban design, construction management and surveying.
 Students are taught the intricacies of both the AutoCAD and Civil 3D software programs.
 The degree program culminates in a comprehensive capstone project.
 Degree-seeking students can be eligible for a fellowship program to defray some of the expenses of going to college.
-A certificate program in civil engineering graphics is also available.
+A certificate program is also available.

 Renton Technical College